 - A structured work experience scheme in year 11 that consists of 8 days in the workplace and a work experience conference led by business and industry experts.
 Some of our students are able to take part in work placements in Germany through our long standing German exchange arrangements.

 - Regular encounters with further and higher education.
-We run annual Higher Education and Professional Careers half days, facilitate visits to university open days and take part in a range of higher education led activities such as specialist lectures, competitions and masterclasses.
+We run higher education and professional careers workshops, facilitate visits to university open days and take part in a range of higher education led activities such as specialist lectures, competitions and masterclasses.

-- Personal guidance – timely and impartial one to one advice and guidance is delivered in years 11 and 12 by professionally qualified careers consultants, independent of school.
+- Personal guidance – timely and impartial one to one advice and guidance is delivered in years 11 and 12 during the spring term, by professionally qualified careers consultants, independent of school.
 Students with special educational needs and disabilities also have access to additional support from a specialist Careers Consultant.

 Useful careers resources

 General career research